Restricted Electrical Worker’s licence (REL)

 Restricted Electrical Worker’s licence – Class 1

-Electrical installation work required to carry out a primary work function relating to low voltage fixed electrical equipment that involves—
+Electrical installation work required to carry out a primary work function relating to low voltage fixed electrical equipment that involves all of these activities:

-- Disconnection of that electrical equipment or a component of that electrical equipment; and
+• Disconnection of that electrical equipment or a component of that electrical equipment

-- Reconnection of that electrical equipment or component of that electrical equipment or the connection of other equipment or any component of equivalent power and current in the same location and without alteration to existing cables; and
+• Reconnection of that electrical equipment or component of that electrical equipment or the connection of other equipment or any component of equivalent power and current in the same location and without alteration to existing cables

-- Testing of that electrical equipment or a component of that electrical equipment; and
+• Testing of that electrical equipment or a component of that electrical equipment

 Restricted Electrical Worker’s licence – Class 2

-Electrical installation work required to carry out a primary work function relating to low voltage fixed electrical equipment that involves—
+Electrical installation work required to carry out a primary work function relating to low voltage fixed electrical equipment that involves all of these activities:

-- Disconnection of that electrical equipment or a component of that electrical equipment; and
+• Disconnection of that electrical equipment or a component of that electrical equipment

-- Reconnection of that electrical equipment or component of that electrical equipment or the connection of other equipment or any component of equivalent power and current in the same location and without alteration to existing cables; and
+• Reconnection of that electrical equipment or component of that electrical equipment or the connection of other equipment or any component of equivalent power and current in the same location and without alteration to existing cables

 Class 1 or Class 2?

-To be awarded a Class 1 REL (to include fault finding), applicants must demonstrate to ESV they are duly competent to undertake fault finding.
+To be awarded a Class 1 REL (to include fault finding), applicants must demonstrate to Energy Safe they are duly competent to undertake fault finding.

-If you cannot demonstrate competency to undertake fault finding – which ESV determines from the information submitted in your application – you will be required to successfully complete the fault find and repair unit of competency in addition to the Disconnect/Reconnect course.
+To demonstrate competency to undertake fault finding you will be required to successfully complete the fault find and repair unit of competency in addition to the Disconnect/Reconnect course.

-If you plan to undertake fault finding tasks, you must advise ESV that you require a Class 1 Restricted Electrical Worker’s Licence that includes fault finding, at the time you are renewing your licence.
+If you plan to undertake fault finding tasks, you must advise Energy Safe that you require a Class 1 Restricted Electrical Worker’s Licence that includes fault finding.

-To issue a Class 1 licence you must submit the following documents with your renewal.
+To apply to upgrade your Class 2 licence to a Class 1 licence you must make an application via ESVConnectExternal Link and submit the following documents with your application.

-- The unit UEERL00005 and a Practical Assessment as required by ESV.
+• The unit UEERL00005 (or other fault finding unit of competence as listed above) and a Practical Assessment as required by Energy Safe.

 Responsibilities of REL licence holders

 As a licence holder, it is your responsibility to understand the legislation and regulations in place at any time and work in accordance with them.
-This includes:
+This includes both:

 Additionally, as a Restricted Electrical Worker, it is your responsibility to: